divviup/public-docs/docs/categorical-histogram-dap-04.md

 This version uses the [definition of Prio3Histogram from VDAF draft-07](https://www.ietf.org/archive/id/draft-irtf-cfrg-vdaf-07.html#name-prio3histogram).
 The vdaf has two parameters, `length` and `chunk_length`, both positive integers.
-The measurement is an integer between 0 and (length - 1).
+The measurement is an integer between 0 and `length - 1`.

 As before, measurements get encoded into a vector , such that one vector element is 1, and the rest are 0.
-The length of the encoded vector is equal to the `length` parameter. (the `chunk_length` parameter is not relevant to measurement encoding) In this case, the encoding procedure is much simpler: the measurement is used as an index into the encoded vector, and the element that the index points to is set to 1.
+The length of the encoded vector is equal to the `length` parameter (the `chunk_length` parameter is not relevant to measurement encoding).
+In this case, the encoding procedure is much simpler.
+The measurement is used as an index into the encoded vector, and the element that the index points to is set to 1.